CAST-Extend/com.castsoftware.aip.datamart/README.md

 * `DIM_APPLICATIONS`: A Dimension table to filter measures according to Application Tags (Measurement base)

-(*): Optional means that the view is not created by default.
-See the `views` folder to create the view.
+(*): Optional means that the view is not created by default. runs `create_views.bat` file from your installation directory.

 ### Measures Tables